divyaran7an/cursor-sdk-gateway/README.md

 ## Features

-- Use any provider you already have a key for, including Vercel AI Gateway, OpenRouter, LiteLLM, vLLM, LocalAI, or any OpenAI-compatible endpoint.
+- Use any provider you already have a key for, through Vercel AI Gateway or any OpenAI-compatible endpoint.
 - Drop into any existing `@cursor/sdk` app with one config call before the SDK import.
 - All Cursor local file and shell tools keep working: `write`, `edit`, `read`, `ls`, `grep`, `glob`, `delete`, `shell`.
 - MCP servers, project hooks, subagents, and background shell with `write_shell_stdin` all run as normal.